 Jessica: Me either.
 I miss our customers.

 Endy: Yeah.
 I miss just having a routine that made sense to me.
 I feel like I get up and I just kind of lollygag and then I still wake up so early like I don't really sleep in even though I go to sleep really late.

 Jessica: Me too.

-Endy: And I'm just like, well, what do I do with my day now and I just have to find things to fill my day so I'm just filling it with craps and I'm just over it.
+Endy: And I'm the first one to wake up like, well, what do I do with my day now and I just have to find things to fill my day.
+So I'm just filling it with craps and I'm just over it.
 Do you want to see the scarfs I am making?

 Jessica: I do want to see the scarf you're making.